DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ```
 kubectl get nodes
 ```
 Please give the cluster a minute to get ready.
-After some seconds it should look like this:
+After some seconds, it should look like this:
 ```
 NAME                STATUS    ROLES     AGE       VERSION
 k8s-workshop-1-01   Ready     master    5m        v1.9.2